Complex projective structures with Schottky holonomy: conventions and terminology

-\begin{itemize} \item A surface is connected and orientable. \item A component is connected. \item A loop and arc are simple. \item A 1-dimensional manifold properly embedded in a surface is called a {\bf multiloop} if it is a disjoint union of loops and a {\bf multiarc} if a disjoint union of arcs. \item A loop on a surface $F$ may represent an element of $\po(F)$. \item Let $F$ be a surface and let $F_1, F_2$ be subsurfaces of $F$.
-Then $F_1$ and $F_2$ are called {\bf adjacent} if $F_1$ and $F_2$ share exactly one boundary component and have disjoint interiors. \end{itemize}
+Here is some terminology often used in this paper: \begin{itemize} \item A {\it multiloop} is the union of isolated and disjoint simple closed curves embedded in a surface; similarly a {\it multiarc} is the union of isolated and disjoint simple curves property embedded in a surface. \item Let $F$ be a surface and let $F_1$ and $F_2$ be subsurfaces of $F$.
+Then we say that $F_1$ and $F_2$ are {\it adjacent} if $F_1$ and $F_2$ have disjoint interiors and share a boundary component. \end{itemize}